 - Scholarships from Canadian universities and colleges

-The criteria for obtaining the scholarships vary with each program, and we are here to help you select the right one.
+The criteria for obtaining the scholarships vary with each program, and our immigration consultants are here to help you select the right one.

-Our company is pleased to offer you full support in all the steps to obtaining a student visa: from choosing an educational institution and suitable program, to submitting your documents for permanent residence.
+Green Light immigration consultants are pleased to offer you full support in all the steps to obtaining a student permit: from choosing an educational institution and suitable program, to submitting your documents for permanent residence.
 Contact us today!

 If you have already applied for a student visa and were denied, we will appeal the decision using the CAIPS system, which will access your file and see the immigration officer’s comments on why the application was denied, analyze the weaknesses, and take the appropriate measures to eliminate them.